-The company has assessed that there are 2 external customers from which the revenue from transactions is 10% or more of the company's total revenue for the year ending March 31, 2024 (March 31, 2023: 3 external customer).
+The company has assessed that there are 2 external customers from which the revenue from transactions is 10% or more of the company's total revenue for the year ending March 31, 2024.

-28 Financial instrument - fair value hierarchy
+26 Financial instrument - fair value hierarchy

 The significant accounting policies, including the criteria for recognition, the basis of measurement and the basis on which income and expenses are recognized, in respect of each class of financial asset, financial liability and equity instrument are disclosed in note 2 to the financial Statements.